-Powering Utah’s Future with
+Powering Utah’s Future

-a Full Energy Ecosystem
+with a Full Energy Ecosystem

 Hi Tech Solutions (HTS) and Holtec International are partnering with Brigham City and the State of Utah on a historic and transformative investment in advanced energy technology to strengthen Utah’s economy, workforce, and energy future while advancing American national security and energy independence.
-The project aims to enhance Utah’s power grid, create long-term careers for students and veterans, and expand economic opportunity across Northern Utah and the Intermountain West.

 Project Overview